Atp Synthase Shown In The Image Uses The Proton

 The Role of ATP Synthase in Different Organelles

-ATP synthase plays a crucial role in energy production in mitochondria, chloroplasts, and bacteria.
+ATP synthase makes a real difference in energy production in mitochondria, chloroplasts, and bacteria.
 Each organelle uses the enzyme in slightly different ways, adapted to its specific energy needs.

 Mitochondria: Cellular Respiration